-channel or other permanent modifications may be required to passing track.
-This work may potentially result in erosion or ed runoff.
-Modifications to this channel would change the channel ne path, speed, and volume of existing discharges to and existing uatic resource.
-Biological mitigation requirements for permanent determined in coordination with the Authority, USEPA, and USACE.
-Ince may be required on the existing culvert structure intermittently The aquatic resource would also receive incremental increases in ased from trains during operations, such as brake dust and PAHs. build control sediment transport and prevent nonstormwater urel Creek tributary during construction and operations with BMPs.
+nel or other permanent modifications may be required to ing track.
+This work may potentially result in erosion or discharge of ations to this channel would change the channel slopes, affecting olume of existing discharges to and existing flows within the aquatic igation requirements for permanent impacts would be determined in uthority, USEPA, and USACE.
+Routine maintenance may be culvert structure intermittently during operations.
+The aquatic ceive incremental increases in contaminants released from trains as brake dust and PAHs.
+Project features would control sediment onstormwater discharges into Laurel Creek tributary during tions with BMPs.